Heel Pain when you wake up? Here’s a 3 step approach to help heal and beat Plantar Fasciosis/Fasciitis in distance runners

 Notes: -The goal is to inversely fade out the need for support while slowly fading in foot strengthening, thus making the foot strong and independent.

--Stay away from being barefoot on hard, flat, surfaces, etc. until feet are strong enough to handle it.
+-Stay away from being barefoot on hard, flat, surfaces, etc. if that causes any pain, until feet are strong enough to handle it.
 In most cases, feet have been weakened by years of shoes and arch support, it will take some time to get them strong enough to reverse those effects.
 Some twitching or small cramps often occur as the muscles of the foot are changing and becoming strong.

 -Continue strengthening/barefoot running once or twice a week